Everything you need to know about FIFA 22 - including release date, new gameplay features and how to pre-order

-FIFA 22: When is FIFA 22 coming out?
-How do I pre order?
-Who are the FIFA 22 Ultimate Team heroes?
+When is FIFA 22 coming out?
+How to pre-order FIFA 22, release date and the FIFA Ultimate Heroes announced so far

 The Euros 2020 Championships might be over, but the release of FIFA 22 is just around the corner as the 2022 World Cup looms on the horizon.